Robert Williams (antiquary)

 Robert Williams (1810–1881) was a Welsh Anglican clergyman and Celtic scholar.

 Life

 Robert Williams, born at Conway, Carnarvonshire, on 29 June 1810, was the second son of Robert Williams, perpetual curate of Llandudno.
 He matriculated from Christ Church, Oxford, as servitor, on 10 June 1828, and graduated BA in 1832 and MA in 1836.
 After a short curacy at Llangerniew in West Denbighshire (1833–6), he became in 1837 vicar of Llangadwaladr, to which was added in 1838 the perpetual curacy of Rhydycroesau, near Oswestry.
-The former he held till 1877, and the latter till 1879, when he was appointed to the rectory of Culmington, Herefordshire.
+The former he held till 1877, and the latter till 1879, when he was appointed to the rectory of Culmington, Shropshire.
 This, together with an honorary canonry at St. Asaph conferred upon him in 1872, he held till his death.

 He died, unmarried, on 26 April 1881.
 He was buried on 2 May at Culmington, where a memorial stone with a Welsh and Cornish inscription, provided by public subscription, was placed in 1899.